jrob95/gtsummary4mice/README.md

 objects.

-The goal of gtsummary4mice is to allow used of `mice` generating multiply imputed data sets `mids` to quickly and easily
+The goal of gtsummary4mice is to allow used of `mice` generating multiply imputed data sets `mids` quickly and easily

 ## Installation